ShyamW/BackgroundChecker/README.md

 # Background Checker

 This Python GUI application (implemented in MVC) is used to background check a reddit or twitter user.
-Simply install the requirements, and view posts from a user in a modern wepage layout.
+Simply install the requirements, and view posts from a user in a modern webpage layout.

 Requirements:
 1. Python 2.X